zitadel/zitadel/docs/docs/self-hosting/manage/updating_scaling.md

 title: Updating and Scaling
 ---

-This page shows, how you can improve your day-two operations by separating the init and setup phases from the ZITADEL start runtime process.
+## TL;DR

+For getting started easily, you can just combine the init, setup and runtime phases by executing the `zitadel` binary with the argument `start-from-init`.
+However, to improve day-two-operations, we recommend you run the init phase and the setup phase separately using `zitadel init` and  `zitadel setup` respectively.
+Both the init and the setup phases are idempotent, meaning you can run them as many times as you want whithout unexpectedly changing any state.
+Nevertheless, they just __need__ to be run at certain points in time, whereas further runs are obsolete.
+The init phase has to run once over the full ZITADEL lifecycle, before the setup and runtime phases run first.
+The setup phase has to run each time a new ZITADEL version is deployed.
+After init and setup is done, you can start the runtime phase, that immediately accepts traffic, using `zitadel start`.

 ## Scaling ZITADEL

-For production setups, we recommend that you run  ZITADEL in a highly available mode.
+For production setups, we recommend that you [run ZITADEL in a highly available mode](/docs/self-hosting/manage/production).
 As all shared state is managed in the database, the ZITADEL binary itself is stateless.
 You can easily run as many ZITADEL binaries in parallel as you want.